Richard Kempenfelt

-Rear-Admiral Richard Kempenfelt (1718 – 29 August 1782) was a British rear admiral who gained a reputation as a naval innovator.
-He is best known for his victory against the French at the Second Battle of Ushant and for his death when HMS Royal George accidentally sank at Portsmouth the following year.
+Rear-Admiral Richard Kempenfelt (1718 – 29 August 1782) was a Royal Navy officer best known for his victory at the Battle of Ushant in 1781 and dying when HMS Royal George accidentally sank at Portsmouth the following year.

 Background

-He was born at Westminster, the son of Magnus Kempenfelt and his wife Ann Hunt.
-His father, a Swede, was a professional soldier in the British service.
+Richard Kempenfelt was born in Westminster, London in 1718.
+He was the son of Magnus Kempenfelt and his wife Ann Hunt.
+Magnus, a Swede, was a British Army officer.

 Naval career

 Richard Kempenfelt was commissioned a lieutenant in January 1741.
 He saw service in the West Indies, taking part in the capture of Portobelo during the War of Jenkins' Ear.
 In 1746 he returned to Britain, and from then until 1780, when he was made rear admiral, he saw active service in the East Indies with Sir George Pocock and in various quarters of the world.

 In 1779 he was made Chief of Staff or Captain of the Fleet under Admiral Sir Charles Hardy on HMS Victory which was to lead a hastily assembled fleet to oppose an invasion of England set to begin with the destruction of the Portsmouth naval base by the French and Spanish Armada of 1779.

 In 1781 he won the Battle of Ushant, with a vastly inferior force, defeating the French fleet under Guichen and capturing 20 ships.